Adult FriendFinder: Criticism

 Adult FriendFinder has been accused of committing systematic billing fraud.
 According to the complaints filed, the company has a practice of continuing to bill customers even after they have cancelled their service.
 Former employees of the company have claimed that this is their standard policy and not the result of errors.
 These employees have stated that the majority of customers do not notice the charges for many months.
 As of October 2014, hundreds of civil cases have been filed against the company and a criminal indictment was made by the Federal Trade Commission against the company.
 In 2007, Adult FriendFinder settled with the Federal Trade Commission over allegations that the company had used malware to generate explicit pop-up ads for the service on computers without user consent.

 Adult FriendFinder's acquisition by Penthouse was the subject of a 2007 lawsuit by Broadstream Capital Partners, a merchant bank that assists with mergers, alleging Penthouse breached a 2006 contract by purchasing the company without obtaining Broadstream's consent, a claim Penthouse denies.
 The suit was settled for $15 million in 2011.

 Security breaches

 In May 2015, Adult FriendFinder was hacked by users associated with the Hell forums, with the hackers stealing personal information about as many as four million of the site's users.

 On November 13, 2016, it was reported that a database of usernames, e-mails, and passwords had been breached and leaked from Adult FriendFinder and other FriendFinder Networks websites.
 The breach included 300 million Adult FriendFinder user accounts, including account data for 15 million accounts that had supposedly been "deleted".
-The passwords had not been encrypted at all, or even hashed with the obsolete and insecure SHA-1 hashing algorithm.
+The passwords had either been stored in plain text, or hashed without a salt with the obsolete and insecure SHA-1 hashing algorithm.